Mundaun on Steam - User reviews, Price & Information

 Released on March 16th 2021 is available only on Windows in 15 languages: English, German, French, Spanish - Spain, Russian, Japanese, Italian, Korean, Polish, Portuguese - Brazil, Portuguese - Portugal, Simplified Chinese, Spanish - Latin America, Traditional Chinese and Turkish.

-The game is currently priced at 7.39€ on Steam and has a 60% discount.
+The game is currently priced at 7.39€ on Steam with a 60% discount.

 The Steam community has classified Mundaun into these genres: